michaelhenry/MHPinterestLayout/README.md

 ## Troubleshooting

-Experience a pod problem about looking for dependency? just try to update your pod repo by doing this.
+Experience a pod problem about looking for pod dependency? just try to update your pod repo by doing this.

 ```ruby